 But, you may want to have a little more control over your delivery routes.
 You might want to have visibility in regards to where your drivers are while they are on their delivery route.
 You might want to be able to tell your customers more specifically when to expect their deliveries, so they aren’t waiting around all day.
 Or, you might want to be the one who determines the order of stops to ensure your driver isn’t wasting any time or fuel on the road.
 If that’s the case, please read on.

-Method #2: Planning Routes with Google Maps
+Method #2: Route Planning with Excel & Google Maps

 There are a number of free online services that can help you plot a route for your drivers.